 By the spring of 1997, membership had grown to over 60 students.
 After that season, coach Summers left the team moving to the Washington DC area.
-Matt and Trish remained on put in years or time and energy to grow the club into a nationally competitive rowing team, with its graduating seniors going on to row at the Ivies, Big Ten, PAC-12, ACC, Southeastern and other conferences, most on scholarship.
+Matt and Trish remained on and put in years or time and energy to grow the club into a nationally competitive rowing team, with its graduating seniors going on to row at the Ivies, Big Ten, PAC-12, ACC, Southeastern and other conferences, many on scholarship.

 Westerville Crew stores its racing shells on land leased from the city of Columbus, but the rowers park their cars in the adjacent parking lot of the Jewish Community Center (JCC) Camp on Walnut Street.